-Established in 1849, this seat of Burnet County grew around frontier Fort Croghan.
-It is one of the most ancient geological areas of the world, featuring an outcropping of granite and the famous Longhorn Cavern.
+Established in 1849, this Burnet County seat grew around frontier Fort Croghan.
+It is an ancient geological area, featuring an outcropping of granite and the famous Longhorn Cavern.
 Nearby White Bluff--on F.M.
 2341 off Texas 29, about 15 miles northwest--is characterized by beautiful formations created by running and dripping water.